Can there really be one single BEST credit card?

 The Platinum Card is in a class of its own when it comes to amazing perks.

 I got this card myself a couple of years ago for the big sign up bonus and crazy perks and was very hesitant to give it up.
-I kept it for a 2nd year because of its high 15,000 point bonus for referring others.
-That bonus has since increased to 25,000 points (worth $750 in flights).
+I kept it for a 2nd year because of its high 15,000 point bonus for referring others (worth $450 in flights when transferred to Aeroplan).
 Earlier this year I went back to the Gold Rewards Card because I am no longer actively referring people and couldn't justify the $699 annual fee.

 What kind of perks are we talking about?